Police criticised over M3 closure

 Thousands of motorists were caught up in long queues when it was shut on Saturday between junctions nine and 11.

-Former Hampshire Police and Crime Commissioner (PCC) Simon Hayes told the BBC: "The public deserve to be told and understand what happened."
+Former Hampshire Police and Crime Commissioner (PCC) Simon Hayes said: "The public deserves to be told and understand what happened."

-The substance was flammable but not explosive, police have said.
+The substance was flammable but not explosive.

 Mr Hayes said communication from the police's public relations department was "a disaster".